AnubhavGupta3377/Reinforcement-Learning/Lecture Notes/Readme.md

 - Based on Lecture-3 of the course and Chapter-4 of Sutton and Barto
 - Discuss Dynamic Programming methods to solve the problem of Reinforcement Learning
 - Methods such as Policy Evaluation, Policy Improvement, Policy Iteration and Value Iteration are discussed
-- We also learn about Synchronous Dynamic Programming and Asynchronous Dynamic Programming methods
+- Also learn about Synchronous Dynamic Programming and Asynchronous Dynamic Programming methods

 #### 4. Model Free Prediction
 - Based on Lecture-4 of the course and Chapters-5,6,7,12 of Sutton and Barto